 Complexity - Employees respond to phone and walk-in inquiries regarding a variety of computer-related hardware, software, and data communications by questioning the users to identify the problem or assistance needed.
-Employees answer questions dealing with less complicated items such as logging on to computer systems or software, determining printing problems, or understanding routine error messages.
-In some cases, employees research appropriate manuals to find answers.
-If standard techniques do not resolve the situation, employees will refer the clients to the appropriate technical professional.
+Employees answer questions dealing with a particular area of specialization such as a standard software package, software specific to an organizational function, operations, or limited data communications.
+While employees generally handle most problem situations, lengthier, more difficult situations involving more in-depth knowledge of the programs, languages, or operating systems are referred to computing consultants.

 Guidelines - Reference manuals and user documentation for hardware, software, and communications are typically used as the first response to the situations.
-More difficult problems that are not readily solved through these guides are referred.
+Research through these manuals and documentation may be required to provide assistance to the users.